What we’re about

 The park was inscribed on UNESCO's World Heritage List in 1979, recognising its "outstanding natural beauty and undisturbed production of travertine (tufa) through chemical and biological action".
 It represents a phenomenon of karst hydrography.

-The park harbours a grand collection of waterfalls, a gallery of lakes, forests and diversity of animal life.
+The park harbours a grand collection of waterfalls, a gallery of lakes, forests and a diversity of animal life.
 The lakes are renowned for their distinctive colours, ranging from azure to green, grey or blue.
 They change constantly depending on the number of minerals or organisms in the water and the angle of sunlight.

 The 16 lakes are formed by natural dams of travertine & separated into upper and lower lakes.
 There are 8 km of good pathways and wooden walking trails around lakes, accessible even by wheelchair and steeper, narrower mountain paths too.